 - While driving to work, listen to your favorite side hustle podcast.
 My favorite is Brandon Gaille’s The Blog Millionaire podcast.

 - Instead of spending your free time on Instagram, use your phone to get some side hustle work in.
 You can do a lot on your smartphone.
 Whether it’s replying to emails or checking your stats, your phone is your computer away from home.

 Set A Schedule To Work On Your Side Hustle

 By deliberately carving out time in your day and sticking to that appointment, you will create a habit of constantly working on your side business.
 It’s the same theory as forming good exercise habits.
 It will become second nature and an integral part of your routine.
 Plus, you have the bonus and incentive of generating more income for yourself.

 One of the tricks to mastering your appointment schedule is having the right to-do list in front of you.
-There are a lot of apps out there that can help you organize and stay accountable.
-If you’re already envisioning growth opportunities, you might also consider using the time management app, Asana as well.
+There are a lot of productivity apps out there that can help you organize and stay accountable.

 Essentially, Pomodoro it is a productivity/break technique that keeps you focused.
 This way, you don’t fall into a black hole of pushing yourself too hard to finish a project.
 You’ll be able to continue the balance of working smarter without burning out.

 Don’t worry about it being difficult.
 There are great Pomodoro apps out there that will help you stay on task with scheduled times for work and breaks.
 It’s mindless, really.
 All you have to do is hit the start button and you’re on your way to maximizing your productivity.